The secrets of science writing

 Craft your words

-Try to avoid ugly, clumsy phrases and sentences all of the same length.
+- Try to avoid ugly, clumsy phrases and sentences all of the same length.
 Never use a long word where a short word will do.
-If you can cut a word out, cut it out — and omit somewhat meaningless words, such as ‘somewhat’.
-When you’ve finished the article, read it through and cut as many words as you can — you are sure to improve it.
-Fewer, in this case, is more.
+If you can cut a word out, cut it out.

 Start as you mean to go on

-The beginning of your essay is crucial.
+The beginning of your article is crucial.
 It must be a hook to grab the attention of the reader.
 If you haven’t drawn in the reader during the first few sentences, you’ve lost them.
-There are a number of ways you can begin — and if you read feature articles in newspapers, you will find that most writers use one of the following methods.
+Here are some ideas for openings:

-Second, use a fictional narrative, drawing the reader in by placing them right in the middle of a scene that they can imagine.
-The temptation here is to include irrelevant details, but be minimal, and certainly not flowery.
+- Fictional narrative: Draw the reader in by placing them right in the middle of a scene that they can imagine.
+The temptation here is to include irrelevant details, but be minimal, and not flowery.

-Or you could think of a completely original way to start an essay.
+- Original but relevant: Or you could think of a completely original way to start.
 Whatever you choose, make sure your opening is relevant to the topic you’re writing about, and not simply stuck on like a piece of lace.

 Tell the story

-Lead us through the story of the science.
+- Lead us through the story of the science.
 What do you actually do?
-If you’ve already got good results, flaunt them.
-What is the ultimate goal of your research?
+What is the ultimate goal of the research?
 Is it controversial in any way?
 If so, you’ve got a tough job because justifying it is part of your mission.
 Essentially, why does your research matter?

-Be careful with analogies — they have to work.
+- Be careful with analogies – they must work.
 Avoid excessive metaphors and beware of mixing them.
 Be wary of using the word ‘imagine’.
 If you are describing an analogy, the reader will imagine it without your instructing them to do it.
 Avoid anything too corny.
-For example, use puns with caution — except for headlines and subheadings, where puns can be effective.
+For example, use puns with caution – except for headlines and subheadings, where puns can be effective.

 Make it satisfying